turingschool/curriculum-site/module2/lessons/advanced_routing.md

 - namespace

 ## Set Up
-For part of this lesson we'll use the `advanced-routing` branch of the Set List Tutorial [here](https://github.com/turingschool-examples/set-list-7/tree/advanced-routing).
+For part of this lesson we'll use the [`advanced-routing`](https://github.com/turingschool-examples/set-list-api/tree/advanced-routing-start) branch of the Set List Tutorial.

 ## Warm Up

-In your notebook, without using your computer, fill in the following table for the 8 ReSTful routes for a generic "resource”
+In your notebook, without using your computer, fill in the following table for the 5 ReSTful routes for a generic "resource”

 Include the following for each: